Av0cad0T0ast/Markdown-Basics/linksandimages.md

 ---

-Markdown also allows you to embed images effortlessly.
+Markdown also allows you to embed images.
 To include an image, use an exclamation mark (!) followed by square brackets for alt text and parentheses for the image URL.
 For instance:

 ![Alt Text](https://github.com/Av0cad0T0ast/Markdown-Basics/assets/112451921/229eae8b-57a2-48f3-a355-25e0dae86d5a)